Manyle4/pygame_space_Invaders/README.md

-# python_snake
+# pygame_space_Invaders
-Learning how to use the pygame library in python by creating a snake game
+Learning how to use the pygame library in python by creating a space invaders game